bnguye36/CS342-Group25-Project5/Words/README.md

 The sample txt file needs to be used to run this program.
 This is NOT going to be our dictionary.
 More to come...

+Update: txt file must be outside of the src to run the program

 - Brian
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -